Dismiss Modal

 Hodgkin Lymphoma: Stem Cell Transplant

 A stem cell transplant uses young blood cells, called stem cells, to replace bone marrow that has been destroyed by cancer treatment.
-It is a complex treatment and can cause serious side effects.
 Here's what you need to know.